Aleyrodidae ssp. Copyright: Gardening Know How

 Predatory Mites - Releasing Predatory Mites on your affected houseplant's foliage is a more natural approach to controlling the infestation.
 We recommend doing your own research on which Mites work for you, as there are many around to purchase.

-ukhouseplants would recommend using 'Bayer Garden Provado Ultimate Fruit and Vegetable Bug Killer Concentrate', as it worked IMMEDIATELY after one application.
+Try using 'Bayer Garden Provado Ultimate Fruit and Vegetable Bug Killer Concentrate', as it worked quickly after one application.
 It's a concentrated product, meaning that you'll have to dilute it with the appropriate amount of water.
 Spray both sides of the leaves, along with any cubbyholes that could house the infestation.
 Repeat this step weekly for the next month to aid the destruction of the pest.

 Ways to Prevent an Attack in the Future

-Change the top layer of the soil when bringing any new plant from a shop.
+3. Change the top layer of the soil when bringing any new plant from a shop.
 Replacing the top layer of the compost will remove any larvae that may have fallen in, or been deposited by a pest.
+THE HOUSEPLANT DOCTOR™ does this religiously whenever a new plant enters the house!

 Book a 1-to-1 Consultation with THE HOUSEPLANT DOCTOR™